jcpbenito/jcpbenito/README.md

-Hi I am Jayson - 👋 Hi, I’m @jcpbenito
+Hi I am Jayson @jcpbenito
-I am interested in partnering with IT professionals - 👀 I’m interested in ...
+👀 I am interested in partnering with IT professionals.
-Github and other languages - 🌱 I’m currently learning ...
+🌱 I’m currently learning Github and other languages
-IT unicorns like YOU! - 💞️ I’m looking to collaborate on ... jayson.pebenito@unicorn-partners.co.jp
+💞️ I’m looking to collaborate on IT unicorns like YOU!
-- 📫 How to reach me ...
+📫 How to reach me: jayson.pebenito@unicorn-partners.co.jp

 <!---
 jcpbenito/jcpbenito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.